rhematt/rhematt.github.io/cv/index.md

 ## <a name="ExpertWitness"></a> Expert Witness

 As a prominent forensic scientist, Dr Matthews is sometimes called to act as an expert witness in matters of digital forensics.

-He has given evidence and assisted in the following cases:
+He has presented evidence or assisted in the following cases:

-- R v Catalano [2020] SADC 61 (22 May 2020).
+- R v CATALANO [2020] SADC 61 (22 May 2020).
-  - Acted on behalf of the defence regarding matters of digital evidence pertaining to the application Snapchat.
-  - Outcome, Held: The prosecution has not proved beyond reasonable doubt that the acts occurred.
-The accused is not guilty of all four counts.

-- Civil Matter: deVisser QLD (2022)
-  - Provided expert opinon on matters pertiaing to the forensic extraction of records and establishing the provenance of records from the social media application Facebook and Facebook Messenger.
-  - Matter not pursued
+- R v CAILES [2023] SADC 1765 (7 Mar 2023)<sup>*</sup>.

+He has generated reports for the following matters:
+- Private Client, Civil Matter, Queensland Magistrates Court (2022).
+- Australian Broadcasting Corporation (2022).
+- Mawson Lakes Football Club v Adelaide Footy League, Tribunal (2020).
+- Royal Society for the Prevention of Cruelty towards Animals, (2017).

+He has provided advice in the following matters:
-- Private Client, not discosed (2022)
+- Private Client, Queensland Motor Accident Insurance Commission (2023).
-  - Forensic Validation of digital photos of known origin.

-- Private Client, not disclosed (2022)
+- Private Client, not disclosed (2022).
-  - Provided expert opinion on matters pertaining to the provenance of digital logs and the locations of files on a computer.

-- Client Name Withheld, Date not disclosed.
+- Private Client, not disclosed (2020).
-  - Advice pertianing to the manufacture and provenance of 3D Printed Firearms.

-- Client Name Withheld, Date not disclosed.
+- Private Client, not disclosed (2017).
-  - Advice pertianing to the provenance of digital media of the social media site Facebook.
+- News Limited, (2018).
+- News Limited, (2017).

+* Every effort has been made to confirm the accuracy of the citation; however, it is acknowledged that errors may be present as a result of unreported judgments.

 <div class="no-print">
   <p align="right"> <a href="#Contents">Back to Contents</a> </p>